cihat-kose/cucumber-jdbc-ui-db-test-lab/README.md

 ## 💡 Introduction

-The **TestingPractices: Cucumber, JDBC, UI and Database Automation** framework combines Cucumber for BDD, Selenium for UI testing, JDBC for database interactions, and TestNG for test execution.
+The **cucumber-jdbc-ui-db-test-lab** framework combines Cucumber for BDD, Selenium for UI testing, JDBC for database interactions, and TestNG for test execution.
 This robust automation solution is designed to facilitate thorough testing of both front-end and back-end aspects, with support for cross-browser compatibility and detailed reporting.

 ## ✨ Features